Vivian Chong

 Recognise their efforts and the positive impact they have on the team.
 Regularly remind them of their accomplishments to reinforce their confidence.

-3) Share your own professional insecurities
+3) Share your professional insecurities

-We can share some of our own professional insecurities and challenges, especially the perceived failures that we ultimately overcome.
+We can share some of our professional insecurities and challenges, especially the perceived failures that we ultimately overcome.

 More importantly, it teaches a lesson in resiliency and pushes them to keep going,